 Note!
 The case story is an EA success story in the public sector, but the same approach applies to private sector too.

-This is a story, in which EA was re-designed and integrated into organisation’s development work in an IT department.
+This is a story, in which EA was re-designed and integrated into an organisation’s development work in an IT department.
 The CIO requested to completely redesign the IT development process.
-It was decided, that the new development model should be more customer-centric, lean and agile – with practical and co-operative architecture function in it.
+It was decided, that the new development operating model should be more customer-centric, lean and agile – with practical and co-operative architecture function in it.
 The most prominent driver for the change was to focus on the idea of “customer value delivery”.
 That’s why the “business model” is based on the Value Delivery Chain -approach, and the actual “operating model” is based on the Idea-toProduction -process.
 Both based on Lean and agile practices and principles.

-There were several reasons behind the decision to start planning and implementing new way of reorganising ICT development, reasons like:
+There were several reasons behind the decision to start planning and implementing a new way of reorganizing ICT development, reasons like:

 – Lack of overall insight and visibility of the overall enterprise development,

-– Siloed organisation culture in which the EA did not have productive or co-operative role to support organisation’s ICT projects,
+– Siloed organization culture in which the EA did not have a productive or co-operative role to support the organization’s ICT projects,

-– Approach was too IT- centric instead of being customer-centric, and overall organisation structure was containing also some overlapping functions related to EA.
+– The approach was too IT-centric instead of being customer-centric, and overall organization structure was containing also some overlapping functions related to EA.

 The LEAD method – together with the LEAF-framework – can be applied with other frameworks and methods such as SAFe, IT4IT, DevOps and Scrum.
 The main advantage of this LEAD approach is to focus on customer and business demands for delivering added value to the customer.